-4.14 Rotating Tank
+4.13 A Rotating Tank in Cylindrical Coordinates

-(in directory: verification/tutorial\rotating\tank/)
+(in directory: verification/rotating\tank/)

 This example configuration demonstrates using the MITgcm to simulate a laboratory demonstration using a differentially heated rotating annulus of water.
 The simulation is configured for a laboratory scale on a $3^{\circ} \times 1$ cm cylindrical grid with 29 vertical levels of 0.5 cm each.
 This is a typical laboratory setup for illustrating principles of GFD, as well as for a laboratory data assimilation project.